DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 * rest of England: £18,419

 Check the region you will be working in with your teacher training provider.

-Find more information about salary requirements if you’re [applying for a skilled worker visa and you’re planning to work in education](https://www.gov.uk/skilled-worker-visa/if-you-work-in-healthcare-or-education).

 #### Part-time training